-Name P erquisites (\$) (A) D ividends on Unvested Restricted Stock (\$) (B) (on Executive eferred Bonus (\$) (C) 401(k) Plan Company Matching Contributions (\$) Total (\$) Daniel S. Jaffee \$ 10,757 \$ 117,188 \$ \$ 12,149 \$ 140,094 Susan M. Kreh \$ \$ 35,000 \$ 855 \$ 9,200 \$ 45,055 Molly D. VandenHeuvel \$ \$ 30,000 \$ \$ 9,951 \$ 39,951
+Name Pe erquisites R (\$) (A) Dividends on Unvested Lestricted Stock (\$) (B) on Executive Deferred Bonus (\$) (C)(D) 401(k) Plan Company Matching Contributions (\$) Deferred Compensation (\$) (E) SERP Payout (\$) (F) Total (\$) Daniel S. Jaffee \$ 9,044 \$ 102,375 15.001 Susan M. Kreh \$ - \$ 36,400 \$ 10,609 \$ 13,419 \$ 32,780 \$\$ 93,208 Molly D. VandenHeuvel \$ - \$ 29,380 \$ 6,929 \$ 13,810 \$ 21,200 \$ - \$ 71,319

 - (A) Perquisites for the named executive officers generally consist of auto allowances, paid parking, airline executive club memberships, remote Internet access costs and periodical subscriptions.
 The amounts shown reflect the actual cost to us for providing these perquisites.
-The perquisites received by Mr. Jaffee consisted of the following, which were paid by the Company: \$5,948 as an auto allowance and \$4,809 for parking, remote Internet access and related fees, airline club membership and periodical subscriptions. - (B) Amounts shown represent dividend payments on unvested shares of restricted stock held by the named executive officers that are reportable as either dividends or ordinary income. - (C) Executive deferred bonuses awarded under our annual incentive plan earn interest at a rate equal to our long-term cost of borrowing plus 1%.
-Any amounts shown are the interest earned on all unvested executive deferred bonus awards that do not exceed 120% of the applicable federal rate, regardless of the fiscal year in which the awards were earned. - (6) These executives' employment commenced during fiscal year 2019.
+The perquisites received by Mr. Jaffee consisted of the following, which were paid by the Company: auto allowance (\$5,999), parking (\$2,655), remote Internet access and related fees, airline club membership and periodical subscriptions. - (B) Amounts shown represent dividend payments on unvested shares of restricted stock held by the named executive officers that are reportable as either dividends or ordinary income. - (C) Executive deferred bonuses awarded under our annual incentive plan earn interest at a rate equal to our long-term cost of borrowing plus 1%.
+Any amounts shown are the interest earned on all unvested executive deferred bonus awards that do not exceed 120% of the applicable federal rate, regardless of the fiscal year in which the awards were earned. - (D) The amount shown for Mr. Jaffee was zero because he requested to not be eligible for executive deferred bonus awards. - (E) The amounts represent discretionary Company contributions provided to eligible participants of the deferred compensation plan to help maximize their retirement savings.
+See "Nonqualified Deferred Compensation for Fiscal 2021" below. - (F) The amount shown is a lump-sum distribution from the Company's SERP to Mr. Jaffee on July 1, 2021.
+See "Supplemental Executive Retirement Plan" below.